8 Ways To Incorporate Reviews Into Your Content Marketing Strategy

 Skedulo crafted an entire blog post that celebrates being listed as a Leader in the Summer 2019 G2 Grid for Workforce Management and Field Service Management categories.

 If you notice reviews contain similar things, consider creating how-to videos to provide insight and improve the customer experience.
 If there is a perceived problem with your product, you should offer a remedy in the form of a how-to video.
 Try to mitigate negative experiences before clients take to leaving a harsh review on your site or a third-party platform.
+In fact, 16% of businesses currently use tutorial videos as part of their content strategy.

 Reviews themselves can be videos too.
 If you have loyal customers that have taken the time to write out a detailed review, consider asking them to partake in a video review.
 Your potential clients will appreciate the multiple review methods available and this will also provide you with greater insight into your product.
 Utilize your own site, video platforms such as YouTube or Vimeo, and one of the many free video editors to maximize exposure and attract more potential clients.